KittyGiraudel/sass-guidelines/index.md

 ### Units

-A `0` value should never ever have unit.
-Zero is zero, no unit involved.
+When dealing with lengths, a `0` value should never ever have unit.

 {% highlight scss %}
 // Yep